GRISEL RUIZ, Chair

 Before joining Ashoka, Lorena worked in the private sector as an Executive Director for an international textile company.
 During her time in Spain, she developed and achieved the important sale of organic coffee from Chiapas, Mexico in a prestigious chain of stores “El Corte Ingles.”
 She faced the problems between small farmers and the social and private sector relationships, and she brought innovative solutions to improve trade.
 Lorena has a degree in Audiovisual Communications at the Universidad Pontificia de Salamanca, Spain.
 She also studied French at La Sorbonne in Paris, France and has lived in four different countries since she turned eighteen.

 “Twenty years ago, a friend of mine was incarcerated for a minor crime.
 As I remained in contact with him throughout his sentence, I became aware of the gross injustices wrought against those in the prison population.
 In more recent years, I also have become committed to ending the unfair detention of migrants searching for a better life.
 When I first heard CIVIC’s mission, I knew I wanted to get involved to support the rights of the incarcerated and detained.”

 Richard Grosbard lives in Manhattan with his wife, Ronnie.
-He serves on the boards of the Center for Book Arts and 115 Central Park West.
+He serves on the board of the Center for Book Arts.
 Richard is a Trustee of George Eastman House and is on the Photography Collectors Committee at the Morgan Library.
+Richard has curated a number of photography exhibitions and has edited photography books.
 He previously served on the Washington University Libraries National Council.
-Richard with his son, Joshua Grosbard, manages a family fund, Chancellor Street Management LLC.
-He is presently enrolled as a student at Columbia University.
+Richard is presently enrolled as a student at Columbia University, Majoring in Philosophy.

 BILL ONG HING